 AWS CloudWatch Logs gives you full visibility into your AWS infrastructure, from individual workloads to the services that bind them.
-Monitoring these logs helps ensure their smooth and continued operation, ongoing stability, and performance.
+Monitoring these AWS CloudWatch logs helps ensure their smooth and continued operation, ongoing stability, and performance.
 Integrating CloudWatch Logs with LogDNA makes it easier to parse, search, and analyze AWS logs in order to detect anomalies and troubleshoot problems faster.

 LogDNA integrates with CloudWatch using a Lambda function, which streams logs directly from CloudWatch to LogDNA’s ingestion servers.
 We recently updated this function with a new runtime and greater customizability.
 In this article, we’ll show you how to update your existing LogDNA integration to the latest version.